Biden quadruple Trump's refugee ceiling after backlash | ExBulletin

 Some 35,000 refugees have been authorized to travel to the United States and 100,000 are still pending.
 Resettlement agencies that closed more than 100 offices under the Trump administration said the cap had to be raised to free up resources.

-The way you rebuild capacity is by setting ambitious commitments that signal domestic and international stakeholders that U.S. leadership is back, said Nazanin Ash of the International Rescue Committee.
+The way you rebuild capacity is to establish ambitious commitments that signal national and international stakeholders that American leadership is back, ”said Nazanin Ash of the International Rescue Committee.

 Watson reported from San Diego.